google-github-actions/auth/README.md

 -   `id_token_include_email`: (Optional) Optional parameter of whether to include the service account email in the generated token.
 If true, the token will contain "email" and "email_verified" claims.
-This is only valid when "token_format" is "access_token".
+This is only valid when "token_format" is "id_token".
 The default value is false.

 ## Outputs